NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-grunt.md

    },
    ````

+> [!NOTE]
-Note: The option "-W069" is an error produced by jshint when JavaScript uses bracket syntax to assign a property instead of dot notation, i.e. `Tastes["Sweet"]` instead of `Tastes.Sweet`.
+> The option "-W069" is an error produced by jshint when JavaScript uses bracket syntax to assign a property instead of dot notation, i.e. `Tastes["Sweet"]` instead of `Tastes.Sweet`.
 The option turns off the warning to allow the rest of the process to continue.

 10. Add the `uglify` task using the code below.